Multiple Hadoop clusters

 Other settings are for advanced usage only.

-Use a specific or dynamic cluster for scenarios
+Use a specific cluster for scenarios

 For this, you’ll use the variables expansion mechanism of DSS.